We are Australia’s largest producer of renewable energy from biomass.

 In addition to raw sugar, our mills generate renewable energy from the biomass they produce while crushing cane.
 This biomass, called bagasse, is the cane fibre that’s left over after crushing has stripped the sugar cane of its juice.

 The bagasse is recycled and used as boiler fuel at our mills.
-It’s burned at temperatures of up to 800˚C to produce steam which is either used as heat for the milling process or converted into electricity.
+It’s burned at temperatures of up to 800˚C to produce steam, which is either used as heat for the milling process or converted into electricity.
 This process is called cogeneration.

 Our eight sugar mills have a total generation capacity of 199 megawatts, producing 600,000 megawatt hours a year.
 We create enough renewable electricity to allow for significant quantities to be exported into the Queensland power grid.
-The electricity we export is enough to power more than 60,000 homes each year, more than half the homes in Townsville.
+The electricity we export is enough to power more than 60,000 homes each year, about 75% of Townsville.